Experience the Curriculum

 Culture of Inquiry and Professionalism

 Our students begin to think like health care professionals through our small-group problem-based discussion sessions, which serve to complement didactic lectures.
 Guided by facilitators, these sessions are similar to discussions that can occur during rounds or laboratory meetings.
 Each student begins to learn about the resources dentists and health care professionals use to better serve each patient in making differential diagnoses and developing treatment plans.
-By integrating the knowledge of the biochemistry, physiology, pharmacology, psychology, technology, and sociology behind each hypothetical patient, students learn how to think, interact, communicate, and pursue knowledge as leaders in health care delivery.
+By integrating the knowledge of the biomedical sciences, clinical dental sciences, pharmacology, psychology, sociology and ethical and professional considerations behind each simulated patient, students learn how to think, interact, communicate, and pursue knowledge as leaders in health care delivery.

 Research Reveals the Future of Dentistry and Preventive Care